 | Continuing Education | 16 hours |

-Environmental Scientists in Maine earn less than the national average.
+Environmental Scientists in Maine earn a median salary of $76,610, which is less than the national average.
 Data from BLS OEWS May 2024.

 | Mean (average) | — / year |